MIDL Insight Meditation

 1: Learn how to breathe with your diaphragm.

 Start by lying on the floor.
 If needed, use a pillow under your head and a rolled blanket under your knees.
-Place both your palms just below your belly button, fingers touching in the middle, pressing slightly inwards.
+Place both palms below your belly button, pressing slightly inwards so that you can feel the movement of your belly as you breathe.

 2: Gently slow down your breathing rate.

-Once you have done 20 repetitions of breathing in your belly, the next stage is to learn to breathe from your belly up into your chest.
+Once you have done ten repetitions of breathing with your abdomen, the next stage is to learn to breathe from your abdomen up into your chest.

 • Bring one palm to the top of your chest, leave the other below your belly button.